 Easy Code is absolutely free.
 Enjoy it and make good your skills and assemble great applications.
 Please report any bugs and issues you find with this IDE.
 When reporting IDE problems try to explain the way they appeared or happened so that repair can be done at the best possible delay.
 I will be glad to reply personally to bug reports using email.

-For any request, technical support or bug report, please contact one of the email addresses specified below.
+For any request, technical support or bug report, please contact to one of the following email addresses.
 Thank you.

 Contributor: Héctor A. Medina